HappyFox/MW5_FFB/README.md

 6. From the command line, cd into where you have cloned this repro and run: `pip install -r .\requirements.txt`

 ## Startup sequence

+I made a video of this [here](https://youtu.be/Uh_Zm3an7PE) as it's a little involved.

 Once you have everything setup, the startup sequence is
 1. Start SpaceMonkey
 2. Click the `Open Motion` button.